-Almsgiving remains an important part of our spiritual lives as Orthodox Christians, especially during fasting periods.
-With the Advent fast coming up soon, we should begin thinking about ways we can support the Church in all that she does to help those in need, both here and all around the world.
-In this post, we share some of the different Orthodox ministries out there you should consider supporting in whatever way you can!
+Almsgiving is an important part of our spiritual lives as Orthodox Christians, especially during fasting periods.
+With Great Lent already well underway, we should really take some time to think about ways we can support the Church in all that She does to help those in need, both here and around the world.
+In this post, we share some of the different Orthodox Christian ministries out there you should consider supporting in whatever way you can!

 Table of contents

 - Orthodox Christian Mission Center (OCMC)